 - Perform hand hygiene frequently, especially before touching the mouth, nose or eyes; after touching public installations such as handrails or door knobs; or when hands are contaminated by respiratory secretion after coughing or sneezing.
 Wash hands with liquid soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
 If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 - 80% alcohol-based handrub is an effective alternative.

-- Cover nose and mouth with tissue paper when sneezing or coughing.
-Dispose the soiled tissue paper into a lidded rubbish bin, and then wash hands thoroughly.
+- Cover your nose and mouth with tissue paper when sneezing or coughing.
+Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.

 - When having respiratory symptoms, wear a surgical mask, refrain from work or attending class at school, avoid going to crowded places and seek medical advice promptly.

 - Build up good body immunity by having a balanced diet, regular exercise and adequate rest, do not smoke and avoid alcohol consumption.

 - Regularly clean and disinfect frequently touched surfaces such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 - 30 minutes, and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.